 Why study Biomedical Device Development at NJIT?

-• Quality Process Engineer
+• Process/Production Engineer

 • Systems Engineer

-• Production Engineer
+• Quality Assurance (QA) Engineer

 • Project Engineer

-• Medical Device Sales
+• Medical Device Sales Specialist

-In addition, holders of this graduate certificate may find employment in the following industries: Health Care, Health Sciences, Bio-Medical Engineering, medical device industry, pharmaceutical industry, and other life science related industries
+In addition, holders of this graduate certificate may find employment in the following industries: Health Care, Health Sciences, Biomedical Engineering, medical device industry, pharmaceutical industry, and other life science related industries.

 Prerequisites

 An undergraduate degree in engineering, with an undergraduate cumulative grade point average (GPA) of at least 3.0 on a 4.0 scale is required.
 Applicants with a science degree and relevant industrial experience may be considered for conditional admission.
-Applicants with a GPA below 3.0 but at least 2.8, may also be conditionally admitted to the program.
-Conditions may involve completion of a bridge program designed on a case-by-case basis.

 Related Degree Programs